• Home

 Particulate contamination

-This kind of contamination can come in a variety of large and small sizes such as silt, sand, welding splatter, metal shavings, Teflon tape, fibers from rags, bolts, hand tools, and rust particles.
+This kind of contamination can come in various large and small sizes, such as silt, sand, welding splatter, metal shavings, Teflon tape, fibers from rags, bolts, hand tools, and rust particles.

 Built-in